 For headlamps, it is important to consider the quality of the optical lens system that focuses the light into a beam and ideally creates an evenly lit beam.
 Lumens don't get you that crucial information.
 We separately examine and rate the actual beam quality for both distance (spot beam for trail finding), and for close-proximity use (flood beam for around camp), which gives you a better sense of real-world performance in these two key functional areas than mere lumens do.

-To help you get the best bang for your buck, the chart above compares all 27 lamps we tested on Price vs. Performance.
-The standout here, for good reason, is the Petzl Tikkina which gives more than enough light for most purposes, offers great quality, battery life, and fall-of-a-log ease of use for an attractive street price around $16.
+The value standout here, for good reason, is the Petzl Tikkina, which gives more than enough light for most purposes, offers great quality, battery life, and fall-of-a-log ease of use for an attractive street price of around $16.
 We gave the Tikkina our Best Buy award, and consider it a much better value than the lights you'll see at the check out aisle of your local Home Depot or Lowes, such as the Energizer light, which costs about the same but isn't nearly as good.